 Garmin Forerunner 955 Solar Watch is a lightweight smartwatch designed for athletes who want to push their limits.
 The Power Glass™ solar-charged lenses allow you to extend the watch’s battery life, making it an ideal companion for long training sessions and competitions.

 The watch offers a battery life of up to 20 days in smartwatch mode and up to 49 hours in GPS mode with solar charging.
 The watch has a responsive touchscreen that allows users to swipe through stats and maps.
 It also includes full-colour built-in maps and multi-band GPS, making it easier to navigate any route.

-The watch also provides training readiness data to help users decide the right time to start a productive session.
+The watch also provides training readiness data to help users decide when to start a productive session.
 The Forerunner 955 is tailor-made for the dedicated athlete and weighs just 52g, unburdening the wearer during activity.

-With traditional button controls and a new responsive touchscreen, this watch offers the perfect balance between traditional and modern controls.
+With traditional button controls and a new responsive touchscreen, this watch perfectly balances conventional and modern controls.

 6. Casio Men’s ECB-900 Series Tough Solar Watch

-The Casio Men’s Tough Solar Watch is a stylish and sophisticated analog-digital combination watch designed to project speed and intelligence.
+The Casio Men’s Tough Solar Watch is a stylish, sophisticated analogue-digital combination watch designed to project speed and intelligence.
 The bold octagonal bezel is reminiscent of the lines of a race car mechanic’s tools and complements the watch’s overall sporty design.

-The fully automatic LED light illuminates the dial and LCD with a slight tilt of the wrist, making the watch easy to read even in the dark.
+The fully automatic LED light illuminates the dial and LCD with a slight wrist tilt, making the watch easy to read even in the dark.
 It is also water-resistant up to 10 bar, making it perfect for swimming and other underwater activities.